 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-This information is provided in pages 9-40.
+This information is provided on pages 9-42.

 Government-Wide Financial Analysis